-How to find the right person for the job and not regret it later
+How can I find the right person for the job and not regret it later?

 Even if a tradesman has been recommended, never ever use somebody simply on trust.
 Even a friend could let you down and there have been many disasterous projects (and ends to beautiful friendships) when people have used their so called friends and fallen out over money or shoddy workmanship.
 From experience, using friends is best avoided if you value the friendship.
 By all means ask people you know for recommendations but make your own decision about using somebody based on the same criteria you would use when judging somebody that has not been recommended.

 When looking for anyone to carry out work on your house it is recommended that you get a minimum of 3 quotes.
 From experience, not everyone who is asked to come over and quote will actually provide a quote so it is suggested that 5 trademen are contacted by telephone or email and that you briefly discuss the job and timescales with them before they visit you.
 The more information you can give them the more likely it is they can give you a ballpark figure and timescale over the telephone.
 It may be that one or two of them would be too busy to fit the job in in the timescales you require therefore they may rule themselves out of the job.
 For any tradesmen that you meet you should judge them on the following criteria which is by no means an exhaustive list:

 - Can you imagine having them in your house day in day out until the job is complete?

 - Do they listen to what you want?

 - Do you trust them?

 - Do they have a positive attitude towards you and the project?

 - Do they seem reliable (did they turn up on time and how long did it take for their quote to arrive)?